 Anytime pet dander, pest droppings, or pollen are present in your home, they can become airborne.
 When you breathe them in, you may experience an allergic reaction, like sneezing or watery eyes.
 Getting proper maintenance for your HVAC system, however, can help eliminate those pesky airborne particles.

 The number one tip you can follow is to replace the filter in your HVAC system at least once every 30 to 60 days.
 More importantly, you need to make sure you are using at least a medium-efficiency filter, which is designed to remove small to large particles in the air.
 To learn more about how proper HVAC maintenance can help alleviate allergy symptoms in the home, contact E.C.
-Waters Air Conditioning & Heat at 407-603-9144.
+Waters Air Conditioning & Heat.

 Image provided by Bigstock